lastunicorn/Velo-City/doc/readme.txt

 	- sprint - Displays an analysis for the specified sprint.
 	- velocity - Displays the velocity for the last n sprints.
 	- vacations - Displays the vacation days for a team member.
+	- db - Opens the database file in a text editor.